Best daily deals

 The Creative Sound BlasterX Katana has two upward-firing, mid-bass drivers.

 If all the numbers and decimals are overwhelming, have no fear.
 2.1 speaker systems are two-channel speakers for the left and right and one subwoofer, which is a very standard speaker setup.
 5.1 means there are three channels in front, a left, right, and center one, as well as one each on the back left and back right, and a subwoofer.
 7.1 adds one speaker on each of the sides as well.
 So 2.1 is stereo, and 5.1 and 7.1 are both surround sound, to varying degrees.
-With soundbars, there are no separate physical speakers for the surround channels, but rather the soundbar’s drivers are angled and/or equalized to give the effect that you have a physical surround sound setup.
-It’s not always perfect and does depend on the size of your room as well as if there are any obstructions.
+With soundbars, there are no separate physical speakers for the surround channels, but rather, the soundbar’s drivers are angled and/or equalized to give the effect that you have a physical surround sound setup.
+It’s not always perfect and depends on the size of your room and if there are any obstructions.

 What is all this Dolby and DTS technology?